amills157/Future_Funfair/GUI/README.md

 From there you can navigate the UI as you would any website, using the inbuilt buttons and options.

 ### Using this in the activity
 This UI is designed for use as part of the Future Funfair activity.
-It contains all information based on the attacks that currently work on the system as well as a (simple) breakdown of what a Cyber Physical System is and a link to local CyBoK material.
+It contains all information based on the attacks that currently work on the system as well as a (simple) breakdown of what a Cyber Physical System is and a link to local CyBOK material.

 As the UI (and wider activity) is designed to run in a local access network there are no external links to resources.